How It Works

 Early Liquidity

-Periodically, we expect to be able to provide early sale options, e.g. to the musician or another investor, for a fair price.
+Periodically, we will offer to facilitate early sale options, e.g. to the musician or another investor, for a fairly negotiated price.

 Charitable Gifts